lilyjtaylor22/echoapp/README.md

-# echoapp
+# OptiApp

-Echo is a friendly desktop pet that helps students navigate around their computer without the use of a mouse or keyboard.
+Opti is an open source tool that lets students use their computer without the use of a mouse or keyboard.

 We will use the following technologies to build: